caas-team/new-pykube/README.md

 Pykube (new-pykube) is a lightweight Python 3.6+ client library for Kubernetes.

-This is a fork of [pykube-ng](https://codeberg.org/hjacobs/pykube-ng) which is no longer maintained.
+This is a fork of the no longer maintained [pykube-ng](https://codeberg.org/hjacobs/pykube-ng).

 ## Features

-* HTTP interface using requests using kubeconfig for authentication
+- HTTP interface using requests using kubeconfig for authentication
-* Python native querying of Kubernetes API objects
+- Python native querying of Kubernetes API objects

 ## Installation

 To install pykube, use pip:

 ```bash
 pip install new-pykube
 ```

 ## Interactive Console